steal-server/done-serve/README.md

 Start a [live-reload](http://stealjs.com/docs/steal.live-reload.html) server so any code changes will be reflected immediately.

+### -s, --static

+Only serve static files, do not perform server-side rendering.
+Notably this is useful when debugging an issue in the app.

 ### --timeout

 Specify a timeout for server rendering.
 If the timeout is exceeded the server will return whatever has been rendered up until that point. (default: `5000`)